PatrickYoussef/SOEN341Project/README.md

 To begin, we will develop the profile page of the users.
 Basic layouts will be added so that back end can begin working with the platform.

+### Database startup

+We separate the database into mnay tables: users, pictures, comments, likes...
+After having a plan confirmed by the whole team, we can start researching on how to connect the database to the backend.